projective-splitting/coco/readme.txt

 $ python run_rare_feature.py -h

 To reproduce the exact experiments in the paper, run

 $ python reproduce.py

-The prompt will ask you to enter which problem to run, enter
+A prompt will ask you to enter which problem to run.
+In response to this prompt, enter one of the following:

-        portfolio, group_lr, or rare_feature.
+        portfolio

-After this, it will ask for the experiment, a number.
+        group_lr
-For portfolio, there are 4 different experiments, for group_lr, 6, and for rare_feature
+        rare_feature.

-there are 3.
+After this, it will ask for the experiment and a number.
+For portfolio, there are 4 different experiments, for group_lr, 6, and for rare_feature there are 3.

 Following are the specific commands required to reproduce each of the plots in [1].
 (To save typing them in, you can run reproduce.py as above.)